mwang87/MassSpec-Coronavirus-Project-Docs/docs/metabolomics.md

 ## Metabolomics Data

+Please let us know (miw023@ucsd.edu and ajarmusch@ucsd.edu) if you have any datasets for SARS-CoV2) data.
+We are currently analyzing MERS data below.

+### MERS Lipidomics Data

 There are many datasets from the following publications

 [MPLEx: a Robust and Universal Protocol for Single-Sample Integrative Proteomic, Metabolomic, and Lipidomic Analyses](https://msystems.asm.org/content/1/3/e00043-16)